AmericanPhilosophicalSociety/RevCityDocs/digitizationguidelines.md

 * Leave 1 cm. of whitespace around the edges of the physical object when possible.
   *  Exceptions:
-  *  If the entire item is visible, including the edges, and no text is cut off when scanning on the flatbed or book scanner, then it is okay to not have a 1cm border.
+  -  If the entire item is visible, including the edges, and no text is cut off when scanning on the flatbed or book scanner, then it is okay to not have a 1cm border.
-  *  If you are scanning a large item on a flatbed scanner that will need to be scanned in parts.
+  -  If you are scanning a large item on a flatbed scanner that will need to be scanned in parts.
 * Scan both sides of an item/page, even if blank.
   *  Exceptions:
-  *  If scanning a bound volume with multiple sequential blank pages, scan a few of the blank pages and skip to the next page with content.
+  -  If scanning a bound volume with multiple sequential blank pages, scan a few of the blank pages and skip to the next page with content.
-  *  **Note**: A page is considered a “page” if it contains text, sketches, watermark, postage or any other markings including contemporary writing by creator/recipient/collaborator and/or later markings by donor/archivist/cataloger.
+  -  **Note**: A page is considered a “page” if it contains text, sketches, watermark, postage or any other markings including contemporary writing by creator/recipient/collaborator and/or later markings by donor/archivist/cataloger.
 * Scan material as it appears in person.
   *  For example - When scanning a folded letter, scan front/first page, then unfold paper to scan inside as one page, then fold again to scan back/last page.
   *  Exceptions:
-  *  If material is too large to scan unfolded inside page, rotation on flatbed is necessary and scan inside as 2 separate pages.
+  -  If material is too large to scan unfolded inside page, rotation on flatbed is necessary and scan inside as 2 separate pages.
 * Scan all fold outs and inserts with care.
   *  Scan all parts:
   1. Page with fold out or insert attached and visible
   2. Page with fold out or insert removed (if possible) to capture obstructed text or image
   3. Insert by itself
   *  This will occur most often with bound material, however, loose material may also contain fasteners that cannot be removed.

+## **Post Processing**
+When viewing images in Image Viewer or Photoshop, check for:
+* Orientation
+  *  Rotate if needed.
+  *  Scanned image should mimic the original.
+Once uploaded into the Portal, the digital object viewer allows for rotation of the object.
+* Crop and border
+  *  For items with multiple pages, maintain the same crop size from page to page (file to file) if possible.
+You can do this in Photoshop by starting the crop box from the upper left 0-point and measuring out to the same dimensions as the starting page.
+When you have the correct dimensions, use the arrow keys to center the crop box.
+  *  If there are several pages or a whole book object that needs the same crop, you can run a batch process on the object.
+* Skew
+  *  Straighten only in extreme cases.

+The Project Team will perform any post scan/digitization adjustments if needed.
+Please contact Project Data Manager if you have any questions or concerns about the faithfulness of the scanned image(s) to the original(s).